jitsi-contrib/jitas/doc/developer-guide.md

 `Jitas` environment is created using a
 [deployment script](../installer/debian-buster-mate).
-It installs all needed packages and tools, configures the environment and start to run the system.
+It installs all needed packages and tools, configures the environment and starts the system.

 All developed scripts, customized configuration and used files are found in the [templates](../templates/debian-buster-mate) folder according to their